mos3abof/mos3abof.github.io/content/blog/2013-06-20-my-sublime-text-2-setup/index.md

 - **SublimeCodeIntel** : Full-featured code intelligence and smart autocomplete engine.
 - **PHP-Twig** : Adds support for `.twig` template files.
-- **BracketHilighter** : Matches and higlights a variety of brackets for better readability.
+- **BracketHilighter** : Matches and highlights a variety of brackets for better readability.
 - **SublimeRope** : Adds Python completions and some IDE-like functions to Sublime Text.